 In Pennsylvania, the individual who caused the accident is liable for it.
 Therefore, a passenger car driver can be liable for a truck accident, even if they were injured and the truck driver wasn’t if it is determined that the passenger car driver caused the accident.
-Call our Philadelphia truck accident attorneys at the Law Office of Jared S. Zafran to discuss the details of your case.
+Call our Philadelphia truck accident attorneys at The Law Office of Jared S. Zafran, LLC to discuss the details of your case.

 What is the Average Settlement for an 18-Wheeler Accident?

 Settlements in an 18-wheeler accident depend on who is at fault, the extent of damages or injuries, the type of medical treatment received and the impact the accident has had on your life.
 If you have been in an accident with a truck, our Philadelphia truck accident lawyers can evaluate your claim and help you determine a reasonable settlement amount for your case.
 Contact our Philadelphia-area truck accident attorneys today at 215-587-0038.